Skip to content

 • On your platform, where is the crossover point in terms of thread count?

-Construct a scenario to observe writer starvation: launch N reader threads, where each thread loops acquiring a shared lock, reading data, and releasing the lock (you can add a tiny delay to control the reading frequency).
-Then launch one writer thread that tries to acquire an exclusive lock to update the data.
-Measure the writer thread's wait time from requesting the lock to acquiring it.
-Gradually increase the number of reader threads and the reading frequency, and observe how the writer thread's wait time changes.
+Construct a scenario to observe writer starvation: Start N reader threads, each thread loops acquiring a shared lock, reading data, and releasing the lock (you can add tiny delays to control read frequency).
+Then start 1 writer thread attempting to acquire an exclusive lock to update data.
+Measure the wait time of the writer thread from requesting the lock to acquiring it.
+Gradually increase the number of reader threads and read frequency, observing how the writer's wait time changes.

-Hint: You might find that under extreme read-to-write ratios (such as 20 reader threads reading frantically), the writer thread's wait time increases dramatically.
-This is the intuitive manifestation of writer starvation.
+Hint: You may find that under extreme read/write ratios (e.g., 20 reader threads reading frantically), the writer thread's wait time increases drastically.
+This is the直观 manifestation of writer starvation.

 References